Build a simple PWA with Episerver: Ascend 2019

 PWAs are engaging in the sense that users can install it on their devices.
 This provides them easier access.
 They can also use features that are usually only available in native apps once installed.

 I built this site to be a PWA as well.
-You can view more info about it on the project page.
 The Ascend lab focused on caching the offline file.
 If you want to check out a more advanced implementation, check out the service worker on this site.
 It implements the pre-caching functionality which is worth checking out.

 The site we used was Episerver's new Mosey template.
 The site has a collection of articles under the "Inspiration" section that are a perfect use case for a PWA.
 We leveraged some existing online tools for generating our manifest and service workers.
 They also have tools for testing an existing implementation.
 You can use this to make sure you have everything you need to get your PWA working.